MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-ita-fatturapa-get-started.md

         - **SecurityServiceClientOptions.Endpoint** – Specify the URL of the security service.
         - **SecurityServiceClientOptions.Resource** – Specify the scope to obtain the token for.
         - **InvoicingServiceClientOptions.Endpoint** – Specify the endpoint of the invoicing service.
 This value should be the same endpoint that is used for RCS and Finance.
-        - **InvoicingServiceClientOptions.ServiceEnvironmentId** – Specify the name of the service environment.
-This value should be the name of your Finance environment.
+        - **InvoicingServiceClientOptions.ServiceEnvironmentId** – Specify the name of the service environment configured in RCS.
         - **NotificationsFolder** – Specify the folder to save incoming notification files in.

     3. In the **web.config** file, find the following line, and add the thumbprint of the proxy server certificate.